Learning Objectives

 scratch

 are not backed up and will be deleted in 45 days.
-However, you can be allocated ~25TB of space which is great for intermediate large files.
+However, you can be allocated ~25TB of space which is great for large, intermediate files.
 We will be using the scratch

 space extensively today, but we will not be using it for large files for the sake of not needlessly consuming space on the cluster.